-Controlling the Tasmota SonOff Switch with Node-Red
+Controlling the Tasmota Switch with Node-Red and MQTT

 The tasmota firmware supports both the http and the MQTT protocol and you can use either protocol to control the switch.
+See Control the switch using http and Node-red

 Controlling the Tasmota SonOff Switch with MQTT